burt23/blackjack/README.md

 Current Features:
 ---
 - Currently supports only Python3
 - Gameplay and strategy is similar to real-life casino blackjack.
-For example, dealer hits on 17.
+For example, in some casinos the dealer is required to hit on soft 17.
 - Infinite amount of players can play in a single game
 - The CLI provides a menu with various gaming options such as allowing the player to view his/her hand, the dealer's hand, or quit or restart the game.